SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ## Underlying Mathematics

 ### Forward Propagation
 Forward propagation is the process by which input data is passed through the network to generate an output.
-The input values are multiplied by the weights, biases are added, and the result is passed through an activation function to produce the output.
+The input values are multiplied by the weights, biases are added, and the result is passed through another layers.

 ```math
 \begin{aligned}
 y_1 = w_{11}x_1 + w_{12}x_2 + w_{13}x_3 + ... + w_{1i}x_i + b_1 \\